georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

 ## Final Architecture

-In this section, we derive the final architecture of the system.
+In this subsection, we derive the final architecture of the system.
 All of the previous architectures were focused on how to represent the main components and on the high-level communication among them.
 While drafting architectures on such a level is useful for presenting the main